aupmanyu23/Basic-Banking-System/README.md

            : Back-end : PHP
            : Database : MySQL

-Database contains two Tables- Users Table & Transaction Table
+The database contains two Tables- Users Table & Transaction Table

-A) User table have basic fields such as name, email & current balance.
+A) User table has basic fields such as name, email & current balance.

-B) Transaction table records all transfers happened along with their time.
+B) Transaction table records all that transfers happened along with their time.

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.